-- Salaries and Fringe Benefits
+• Salaries and Fringe Benefits

-- Copies of certified timesheets with employee and supervisor signature documenting hours worked or Division Form 6 - Time and Effort and proof employee was paid (paystubs, earning statements, and payroll expenditure reports).

 - Utilities (electric, water and sewage)

 - Service/Maintenance agreements (provide vendor debarment and service agreement for contractual services)

 - Office Supplies/Materials

 - IT Software Upgrades

 - Memberships

 - Publications

 - Postage

 - Storage

 - Other Personnel/Contractual Services

 - Reimbursement for services by a person(s) who is not a regular or full-time employee filling established positions.
 This includes but is not limited to temporary employees, student or graduate assistants, fellowships, part time academic employment, board members, consultants, and other services.

 - Consultant Services require a pre-approved Contract or purchase order by the Division.

 Copies of additional quotes should also be supplied when requesting pre-approval.
 These requests should be sent to the grant manager for the Division for review.